ASGRC 522 Financial Code

 2. The official records of all monies for Campus Life and its subsidiary units are maintained by the Business Office.

 3. All monies, including fundraised dollars, collected as a result of any Campus Life activity, funded or non-funded, must be turned into the Student Life Program Specialist II or the Assistant Director of Student Life at the end of the event.
-If it is after office hours, on a weekend, or on a holiday, such monies must be deposited at the end of the event by Campus Safety into the safe in the cashier’s office located in the Student Affairs Building.
+If it is after office hours, on a weekend, or on a holiday, such monies must be deposited at the end of the event with Campus Safety into the safe in the Campus Life Office located on the 2nd floor of the Student Union.
 These funds may not be held by any club member or advisor for more than 24 hours.

 ARTICLE IV